NicoleA89/Sparkify_Project/README.md

 # Sparkify Project

 This repository contains the results of the Capstone Sparkify Project from my Data Science Nanodegree.
 It gives the reviewer access to my code.
-For further information look at https://medium.com/@nicole.a/big-data-analytics-with-spark.
+For further information look at my [medium blog post](https://medium.com/@nicole.a/big-data-analytics-with-spark-83f4fc3147a1).

 ### Overview